tgc-bot/FourAcesContracts/Membership.md

     requested by the Lead Investigator.

-65. Failure to comply with an Investigator, Lead Investigator or the Investigation in general is failing to comply with the MOA.
+65. Failure to comply with an Investigator, Lead Investigator or the Investigation, in general, is failing to comply with the MOA.
 Lead Investigators have the authority to request citations or punishment through the MOA Inspector to those that any uncooperative.